Botox (Botulinum Toxin Type A)

 Origin and development

-In a notable regulatory event, MFDS revoked manufacturing and sales licenses for Meditoxin 50U, 100U, and 150U effective June 25, 2020, after finding evidence of an unapproved raw material and fabricated efficacy and safety data.
+In a notable regulatory event, MFDS revoked manufacturing and sales licenses for Meditoxin 50U, 100U, and 150U effective June 25, 2020, after finding evidence of unapproved raw ingredients and falsified test documents from 2012 to 2015 (Korea Times, June 2020; Korea JoongAng Daily, June 2020).
 The 200U formulation was not revoked.
+The revocation was later overturned in court; in March 2025 the Korean Supreme Court dismissed MFDS's final appeal, upholding lower-court rulings in favor of Medytox (Chosun Biz, September 2025).

 Regulatory status

-The US average per the American Society of Plastic Surgeons 2023 fee data is approximately $435 per treatment, with typical out-of-pocket ranging from $300 to $600.
+US pricing per the American Society of Plastic Surgeons 2023 fee data averages approximately $435 per treatment, with typical out-of-pocket ranging from $300 to $600 (ASPS 2023 Cosmetic Procedures Average Cost).

 What to research before